navidnahidi/hugo/IMPROVEMENTS.md

 # DELETE endpoint
 * This doesn't really delete the application, but just modifies it.
 Instead we can create or handle via our PATCH endpoint.
 If we were to create a new one we can use `/applications/:id/delete`

+# Handle migrations better
+* Right now we're using our own migration.
+We can use typeorm or something else more mature to handle migrations (or rewrite it make it better for the long term).
+It works for this simple exercise, but I'm not sure what we will run into in the long term

 # Quotes don't have a window
 * Quotes are infinite and that doesn't seem realistic as a car quote can change depending on many factors like # of claims, accidents, etc...
 So we need a window that they are valid for